m4ttsch/omscs-notes-notes/operating-systems/scheduling.md

 ## Run To Completion Scheduling
 **Run To Completion** scheduling assumes that once a task is assigned to a CPU, it will run on that CPU until it is finished.

-For the purposes of discussion, it’s necessary to make some assumptions.
+For the purposes of discussion, it's necessary to make some assumptions.
 First, we can assume that we have a group of tasks that need to be scheduled.
 Second, we can assume that we know the execution times of the tasks.
 Third, we can assume that there is no preemption in the system.
 Fourth, assume that there is a single CPU.

 When it comes to comparing schedulers, some common metrics include:
 - throughput